Shipping Worldwide | Same Day Dispatch - orders received before 12:30 PM AEST Monday - Thursday.

 Curious about our ethical stance and how it ties into sustainability?
 Check out our Animal Welfare page

-Elevate Your Green Studio Practice with Flocculation Medium
+Elevate Your Green Studio Practice

 Explore a greener way to clean up after your art sessions with our Flocculation Medium.
 Designed to easily tackle acrylic paint waste, this medium helps bring your paint-wash-up water to almost 100% clean, making your cleanup routine both simple and eco-friendly.
 Discover more about how you can make your artistic process more sustainable while keeping your workspace tidy.
 Your journey towards a cleaner, greener studio is just a click away!